bdsadeq/google-image-crawler/README.md

-# google-image-crawler
+# Google Image Crawler

-Crawl and Download images for Google
+Crawl and Download images from Google

+ToDo: Workable Python3 Version

+Note: Currently it supports python2 only